codeandfire/imagenet-scraper/README.md

 ### Requirements

-You will need Wget and GNU Parallel installed.
+You will need Wget and Parallel installed.
-Citation for GNU Parallel:
+Citation for Parallel:

 > O. Tange (2011): GNU Parallel - The Command-Line Power Tool, ;login: The USENIX Magazine, February 2011:42-47.